OneKeePass/desktop/docs/FAQ.md

 ## Can I use OneKeePass to autofill passwords or use passkeys on websites?

 Yes, password autofill, passkey registration and passkey authentication are supported.
-You need to install OneKeePass-Browser extension in the supported browsers
+You need to install the OneKeePass-Browser extension in a supported browser ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/onekeepass-browser/) or [Chrome](https://chromewebstore.google.com/detail/onekeepass-browser/cmdmojmbfcpkloflnjkkdjcflaidangh)) and enable browser integration in Application Settings.

+**Password Autofill:** The extension detects login forms and can fill your saved credentials from any open database.

+**Passkey Registration:** When a website offers passkey creation, the extension handles the registration and stores the passkey in your database.
+You can choose which group and entry to store it in.

+**Passkey Authentication:** When a website requests a passkey for sign-in, the extension finds matching passkeys in your open databases and lets you select one to authenticate.

+Passkey entries are stored in standard KDBX4 format, compatible with other KeePass-based password managers.